danielcompton/defn-spec/README.md

 I've been using Clojure spec for a while, but I found that I often resisted writing specs for functions.
 This was mostly because I didn't want to have to duplicate a bunch of information into the `fdef`.
 It's not a huge deal, but in my experience it was enough to deter me from writing specs while I was heavily working on an area of code.

 I created defn-spec to increase the locality of the spec definitions, and to reduce the activation energy to start adding specs to your codebase.
 I wanted to make something that was small enough to drop into any project or library I worked on.

+defn-spec doesn't introduce any concepts or features to spec.
+The only deviation from vanilla spec is that defn-spec will automatically build the `s/cat` form for you from the arguments that you provide.

 ## Alternatives